How could a Human Rights Act help Aboriginal and Torres Strait Islander peoples?

 Protections offered by a Human Rights Act will also have relevance for particular groups of people in New South Wales – such as Aboriginal and Torres Strait Islander peoples.

-This factsheet provides examples of how human rights protection in other places has improved the lives of indigenous peoples.
+Below are some case study examples of how human rights protection in other places has improved the lives of First Nations peoples.

 Cultural rights